emilyrose/heart-github-contributions/README.md

 ## Thursday, March 27 2014
 Three days later on the nose.
 I'm not sure what to make of this midnight thing.

+## Monday, March 31 2014
+So far so good.
+Maybe I can do this after all.
+A labor of love is worth the effort.